Maurice-Goldberg/coop-cart/README.md

-# CoopCart - Couple's Shared Grocery App
+# CoopCart - Grocery Sharing App

-A mobile-first PWA for couples to keep a shared grocery list with local-first sync, auto-categorization, and deduplication.
+A mobile-first PWA for users to keep a shared grocery list with local-first sync, auto-categorization, and deduplication.

 ## Architecture